Reviews You Can Rely On

 Breathability

-Where this top falls a bit short in terms of overall warmth, it picks back up when it comes to thermoregulation thanks to impressive breathability.
+Where this top falls a bit short in terms of overall warmth, it picks back up regarding thermoregulation thanks to impressive breathability.
 Merino wool is known for its incredible moisture-wicking ability and the efficiency with which the fabric passes sweat from the inside to the outside for evaporation.
 The extra-fine Merino yarns chosen for the weave of the Meriwool Merino 250 only improve that efficiency.
 For intense training sessions in cool-to-cold weather, this base layer pairs effectively with a lightweight shell, like a windbreaker.

 Credit: Jill Rice